AlexMakowiecki/meme-generator/README.md

           ```
         </details>
       - <details>
-          <summary>To know wich property to update, you have to use the same name for the property of your object, and the "name" attribute of your input</summary>
+          <summary>To know which property to update, you have to use the same name for the property of your object, and the "name" attribute of your input</summary>

           ```JSX
           function Main(){